 - While the stock finishes cooking, whisk the eggs to make a thin omelette and then cut it in to strips.
 Set aside.

 To Prep the Sambal Belacan

-- Finish off with a drizzle of garlic and oil and garnish the noodles with fried shallots, spring onions, chives and coriander.
+- Garnish with some garlic, oil, fried shallots, spring onions, chives and coriander.

-- Enjoy the lam mee with sambal belacan (spicy chilli paste).
+- Enjoy the lam mee with sambal belacan!